 - 5 Records.

 - 6 Also, read this:

-This procedure defines and outlines the approach to be employed for performing non-destructive testing on welded joints of steel structures, piping assemblies, on metallic components, and recording the results of examination.
+This procedure defines and outlines the approach to be employed for performing non-destructive testing on welded joints of steel structures, piping assemblies, on metallic components, and recording the results of the examination.
 The methods of testing addressed by this procedure include the following: PROCEDURE FOR RADIOGRAPHY

 - Radio-graphic testing Stage of inspection: the test shall be conducted prior to and after PWHT if applicable

 ASME SE: Standard Method for Controlling Quality of Radiographic testing.

 ASME SE 94: Recommended Practice for Radiographic Testing